railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 Setting up a chart of accounts
 ------------------------------

-You can set up a chart of accounts during the creation of a database, but for this exercise you'll start with the minimal chart that's built into the core of Tiny ERP (just a handful of required accounts without hierarchy, tax or subtotals).
+You can set up a chart of accounts during the creation of a database, but for this exercise you'll start with the minimal chart that's built into the core of Open ERP (just a handful of required accounts without hierarchy, tax or subtotals).

 A number of account charts have been predefined for Open ERP, some of which meet the needs of national authorities (the number of those created for Open ERP is growing as various contributors create and freely publish them).
 You can take one of those without changing it if it's suitable, or you can take anything as your starting point and design a complete chart of accounts to meet your exact needs, including accounts for inventory, asset depreciation, equity and taxation.